presidentbeef/brat/quickstart.md

 ## Numbers

 Numbers are numbers.
 Most of the usual operators with the typical precedence are defined for them, too.
-Numbers in Brat have arbitrary precision (there is no MAX_INT or whatever).

 ## Arrays

 Arrays are zero-based, dynamically resized lists which can contain anything.
-Note that the maximum length for an array is 2<sup>30</sup> elements.

 {% highlight ruby %}
 a = array.new